raiguard/luapls/README.md

-# luapls-dev
+# luapls

 luapls is a language server for the Lua programming language.

-This repo is temporary and will be replaced once the first public release occurs.
+This project is under very heavy development and is not ready for use.

 ## Build